 Here different methods of the Levallois technique were used (preferential, recurrent, un- and bipolar and centripetal) for the production of simple, convergent and double scrapers, Mousterian points and only two pedunculated tools.

 Recent field prospecting and tests in the Meknassy Basin (Central Tunisia) have revealed many prehistoric sites; among these, some belong to the MSA.
 The potential of these new sites seems to be promising.
 Maybe these new and renewed excavations of the “old” sites will help to resolve open chronological questions and help to clarify the old question if the “Aterian” is only a facies of a general North African MSA or has to be seen as an independent technocomplex.

-Fig. 1: Biface (also on Fig. 2) and triangular scraper (also on Fig.4) on a thick Levallois flake (patinated Flint)
+Fig. 1: Biface and triangular scraper (also shown in Fig. 3) on Levallois flake (patinated Flint)

 The enigmatic stone heap at El-Guettar: